gusbocju/DIT168/README.md

 `$ docker build -t dit168.marble -f Dockerfile .`

 Successful builds originating *master* will be pushed to `gusbocju/dit168.marble:latest` on Docker Hub using Travis CI.\
+\
+Don't forget to add new CMake configurations and (if necessary) extensions to the existing (respectively a new) Dockerfile to include new features/ modules.
 Refer to [https://docs.docker.com](https://docs.docker.com) to resolve any uncertainties.

 ### PULL, SAVE AND RESTORE
 Thanks to Travis CI, the latest Docker image (originating *master*) can be fetched directly from Docker Hub - no manual building required: